 Multiple Food Allergies

+If you have an older child diagnosed with food allergies, your doctor may recommend Neocate Splash.
 Neocate Splash is the first and only hypoallergenic amino acid-based formula that’s ready to drink.
 Learn more about great-tasting, convenient Neocate Splash.

 Have more questions about symptoms for using amino acid-based formula?
 Ask us in the comments below!

 -Rob McCandlish, RDN